The Strength of Structural Diversity in Online Social Networks: Results

-Since social ties in the defined networks are directed, we apply weak and strong connectivity between nodes to construct the social context diversity metrics.
-Note that for any given two nodes \textit{u} and \textit{v} in a directed network, \textit{u} and \textit{v} are said to be weakly connected as long as there is a path linking \textit{u} and \textit{v} regardless of the direction of the path, and strongly connected if and only if there is a directed path from \textit{u} to \textit{v} as well as a directed path from \textit{v} to \textit{u}.
-Therefore, according to the weak or strong connectivity patterns between nodes, a directed network can be decomposed into several components.
-In the present study, for a given ego user, the weak diversity measure is computed by counting the number of weakly connected components in the connected neighborhood of this user, whereas the strong diversity measure is computed by counting the number of strongly connected components in the connected neighborhood of this ego user.
-Upper panels in Fig. \ref{fig:weak_strong_SD} give the intuitive illustrations of how the diversity measures are computed compared with indegree (number of followers) in the constructed ego networks with the ego user located at the hub of a wheel.
-For the given ego user, (i) indegree just equals to the neighborhood size (i.e., number of followers), which is 9 in the given example (Fig. \ref{fig:weak_strong_SD}a); (ii) weak diversity measure equals to the number of weakly connected components (highlighted in the shading areas) in the connected neighborhood of the ego user, which is 4 in the given example (Fig. \ref{fig:weak_strong_SD}b); (iii) strong diversity measure equals to the number of strongly connected components (highlighted in the shading areas) in the connected neighborhood, which is 6 in the given example (Fig. \ref{fig:weak_strong_SD}c).
+To quantify the structural diversity of a given node in directed networks, we first consider the weak and strong connectivity between the neighboring nodes.
+Note that for any two nodes \textit{u} and \textit{v} in a directed network, \textit{u} and \textit{v} are said to be weakly connected as long as there is a path linking \textit{u} and \textit{v} regardless of the direction of the path, and strongly connected if and only if there is at least a directed path from \textit{u} to \textit{v} as well as a directed path from \textit{v} to \textit{u}.
+Therefore, according to the weak or strong connectivity patterns between nodes, a directed network can be decomposed into several social components.